 Conformity Determination Elements

 The conformity determination consists of two elements: the regional emission analysis and an assessment of progress in implementing Transportation Control Measures (TCMs).
 The transportation conformity finding relates to those precursor pollutants produced by automobiles and other on-road transportation, generally described as “mobile source emissions.”
-The pollutants of most concern in this region are ozone and fine particulate matter (PM2.5), and their precursors of oxides of nitrogen (NOx) and volatile organic compounds (VOCs).
+The pollutant of most concern in this region is ozone and its precursors, oxides of nitrogen (NOx) and volatile organic compounds (VOCs).

 Conformity Determination Reference Materials